luke-chang/js-spatial-navigation/README.md

   + `sectionId`: (optional) String
   + `config`: [Configuration](#configuration)

 Adds a section to SpatialNavigation with its own configuration.
-The `config` has not to contains all the properties.
-Those omitted properties will inherit global ones automatically.
+The `config` doesn't have to contain all the properties.
+Those omitted will inherit global ones automatically.

 A section is a conceptual scope to define a set of elements no matter where they are in DOM structure.
 You can group elements based on their functions or behaviors (e.g. main, menu, dialog, etc.) into a section.